October 1, 2024

 .COM:

 Customers often expect businesses to use .com for both websites and email addresses.
-If a site uses yourbusiness.com for its website but an alternative domain like .net or .biz for its email, it could create confusion or even raise questions about the their legitimacy even if its catchy.
+If a site uses yourbusiness.com for its website but an alternative domain like .net or .biz for its email, it could create confusion or even raise questions about its legitimacy, even if it is catchy.

-A professional email address ending in .com adds security, simplicity and attracts more visitors to the domain to achieve success.
+A professional email address ending in .com adds security and simplicity – and attracts more visitors to the domain to achieve success.

 Using the same .com domain for both your website and professional email helps create a cohesive brand identity for your new domain and keeps you protected and ready to continue to build your organization.